Want your application to stand out?! Save the date for our prep events!

 A Note from Anne:

 “Creating picture books is hard, frustrating, magical work.
 You should be so proud that you took this leap, believing in your work enough to invest the time in applying to this program and being a part of this wonderful community.
-I am looking forward to reading your fun, whimsical, weird, and heartfelt applications!
-Please note, any applications that misgender me will result in an automatic no.”
+I am looking forward to reading your fun, whimsical, weird, and heartfelt applications!”

 Anne creates in other markets.
 For a full catalog of Anne’s work, please visit their website.